Childhood Depression: Prevalence, Symptoms, And Treatment

 Sleep changes

 Sleep changes are also prevalent with childhood depression.
-Your child may have insomnia or sleep too much (hypersomnia), spending all their time in bed.
+Your child may have insomnia, have trouble sleeping as much as usual, or sleep too much (hypersomnia).
 Addressing these symptoms as soon as possible can be essential, as sleep irregularities can exacerbate symptoms of other mental or physical illnesses.

 Difficulty concentrating